 Humans have a contradictory relationship with wolves: our favourite pet, the dog, is a descendant of the wolf yet, in much of Europe, the wolf has been persecuted to extinction.
 In many places, the return of wolves is a contentious issue; old fears are being reawakened and new ones stoked.
 Together with internationally recognised wolf experts, EuroNatur is committed to ensuring that wolves are able to extend their range in Europe again.
-The focus of our work is Central Eastern Europe.
+The focus of our work is Central Eastern Europe and in the Balkans.
 We are working to promote a better understanding of wolves, to eliminate prejudices and to pave the way for a peaceful coexistence between humans and wolves.

 By clicking on the preview image, a video from an external source is integrated.
 This will transfer your IP address to the external server.
 Further details can be found in our privacy policy.